-Link Bandwidth 128 Kbps
+Link Bandwidth 128 kbps

 Link Delay 100ms

 RLC Payload Length 40 bytes

 RLC Header Size 1 byte

 Compressed RTP/UDP/IP Header Size 3 byte

 PDCP Header Size 1 byte

-Table 2 shows an example for RLC framing rules: Assume an RTP packet size of 200 bytes (constant for simplicity).
-The size of the packet including the UDP and IP header is 228 bytes.
+We use an RTP packet size of 200 bytes (constant for simplicity), yielding a total packet size of 228 bytes including the UDP and IP header.
 At the RLC layer, the RTP/UDP/IP header is removed and replaced with a compressed header of 3 bytes.
 The PDCP header is added to every media packet.
 Hence, the effective size of a media packet before fragmentation is 228 - 40 + 3 + 1 = 192 bytes.
 If a particular RLC frame (PDU) is lost, IP packet reassembly cannot succeed for all those packets of which fragments were contained in the respective frame.
-Hence, one or more media packets will be lost.
-For example, if PDU 5 in table 2 is lost or corrupted then both the first and second media packet are lost.
+Hence, a single RLC frame (PDU) loss can result in loss of one or more media packets.

-The network topology used for the simulation is depicted in figure 3.
+The network topology used for the simulation is depicted in figure 2.
 In the call scenario under evaluation, both the caller and callee use 3G as the access link.
 The 3G Core is considered as a well-provisioned reliable private network, no additional errors are introduced inside the core.